SiyiP/linked-blog-starter-md/11 HEENT/**HRR Cram.md

 ---
 olfaction CN.
 1
+<mark style="background: #FFF3A3A6;">predominantly ipsilateral</mark>
 olfactory bulb -> fibers of olfacotry nerves themselves traveling thru cribiform plate -> synapses in the <mark style="background: #FFF3A3A6;">olfactory bulbs, which are mitral tufted cells</mark> -> olfactory tract ->
-	-> pyriform cortex, the uncus, the ventromedial aspect of temporal lobe -> orbitofrontal cortex -> olfacotry tubercle
+	-> pyriform cortex, the uncus, the ventromedial aspect of temporal lobe -> orbitofrontal cortex ; perception of smell + taste for finate things
+	-> olfacotry tubercle
 	-> amygdala
-	-> entorhinal cortex -> <mark style="background: #FFF3A3A6;">mem aspect of smell -> hippocampal formati</mark>
+	-> entorhinal cortex -> <mark style="background: #FFF3A3A6;">mem aspect of smell -> hippocampal formation</mark>
+		all these send to the hypothalamus (autonomic) and some to thalamus which sends to the orbitofrontal cortex
 - this is the only thing that doens't use thalamus as relay!!!

+---
+taste
+CN 7, 9(bitters on back o tongue), 10 (taste buds on epiglottis itself) taste buds -> <mark style="background: #FFF3A3A6;">nucleus of solitary tract</mark> in the medulla, in rostral -> vPM of thalamus -> **insular** + frontal taste cortices... ->
+- end up in the hypothalamus (autonomc response)
+- amygdala - emotional responses to these !!!
+- and some in the hippocampus as a memory for taste.